hrbrmstr/newsflash/README.md

 The following functions are implemented:

 -   `query_tv`: Issue a query to the TV Explorer
--   `top_text`: Helper function to extract the text snippets from the top matches
+-   `top_text`: Helper function to extract the text snippets from the top matches as a tidytext-compatible tibble or plain character vector
 -   `list_networks`: Helper function to identify station/network keyword and corpus date range for said market
 -   `print.newsflash`: Helper print method for a nicer default text summary